phanhaihiep/alembic_pages/_posts/2021-11-24- day1-100-days-of-code.md

 - strings: connect character
 - variables: refere to the value by using its name
 - indentatErrors:
-- pay attention with single quote '' and double quote "", small letter and captital letter
+- pay attention with single quote '' and double quote "", small letter and captital letter, pacing.
 - Ctr + / short cut for hastag

 4. Website reference: